Work Experience in the Theatre

 Don't forget when writing to your contacts to ensure your spelling is correct, take time on your letter and ask someone to check it, it so easy to miss a mistake.
 Remember this is your chance to make a good impression.

-Here are some ideas for work experience.
+Here are some ideas for finding work experience in the Theatre.

 Back stage/technical work: This is a great way to find out what goes on behind the scenes.
 Approach your local amateur company or find out some names of set builders and production companies and get writing.